Massage Therapy CEs | Massage Concepts and Techniques

 Tuition: We offer two enrollment options for this course.

-- Materials by mail: If you wish to receive the home study course materials by mail and take the test online, the tuition is $179 plus shipping.
+- Materials by mail: If you wish to receive the home study course materials by mail and take the test online, the tuition is $199 plus shipping.
+Your textbook will ship through an outside bookseller such as Amazon.com or Barnes and Noble.
+We will send you shipping information when it becomes available.
+Please allow approximately five business days for arrival.
 (Please note that we are not able to offer an online option for this course, due to our arrangement with the copyright holder.
 Students outside of the USA, please see the international shipping notice below.)

 - Test only: If you obtain your own textbook elsewhere, you can enroll for just the online test for $129.
 There are no additional materials that you will receive by mail or online.
 The "test only" option is just that - you are only getting the online test that you will complete based on your study of the textbook, so that you can earn continuing education credits.